lastland/scala-forklift-quill/README.markdown

 *Note* : Don't directly compile the project in your `sbt`.
 If you haven't run any of the commands listed below, it will fail.

-Clone this repo, then enter `sbt` in the project root.
+Clone this repo.
+Edit the database configuration in `app/src/main/resources/application.conf` to your database settings.
+Once it's done, enter `sbt` in the project root.
 Type the following command in your sbt:

     > mg init
     [info] Running MyMigrations init